 Rook Piercing Jewelry

-What is the difference between a rook piercing and Tash rook piercing?
+What is the difference between a rook piercing and a Tash rook piercing?

 How do I clean my rook jewelry?